-By 1993, for all of the time Simulmondo employees devoted to the serials, it seemed all of the company’s previous successes has been wiped off the face of the earth.
-The entire team was fully committed on desperately trying to finish the monthly issues of the serials on time, while the quality of the games slowly went down the drain.
+By 1993, with all of the Simulmondo employees devoted full-time to the serials, it seemed all of the company’s previous successes has been wiped off the face of the earth.
+The entire team was entirely committed to desperately trying to finish the monthly issues of the serials on time, while the quality of the games slowly went down the drain.

 In March of 93, the Simulman serials had also joined the other games: a made-up character – inspired by Venturi’s (and Jim Morrison!) likeness – whose series of adventures took place in 2021, of all years, and featured inspired characters like “the negative operative system SS-DOS”.
 Beyond that, even more serials were being planned.

 Gianluca Gaiba recalls that, by 1993, everyone did a little bit of everything.
 He was a musician, but he was also working on testing and scripts, even though by then the team had swelled up to something like 20 people, there was no way otherwise to meet the deadlines.
-After a gruesome few months, he also went to speak with Carlà about wanting to leave the firm, only to be met with disdain.
-“To me it felt like I could leave at any time, since there were already three people ready to take my place.” he recalls.
+After a gruesome few months, he also decided to speak with Carlà about wanting to leave the firm, only to be met with disdain.
+“To me, it felt like I could leave at any time since there were already three people ready to take my place,” he recalls.

 April of 1993: 48 hours remain

-Cangini recalls that while it was true that Simulmondo was still growing in 1993, the numbers weren’t really so impressive to justify Carlà’s stubborness in that market.
+Cangini recalls that while it was true that Simulmondo was still growing in 1993, the numbers weren’t really so impressive to justify Carlà’s stubbornness in that market segment.
 “Naturally, that newspaper kiosks business could never be replicated elsewhere in the world, it was typically Italian”, ponders Venturi.
 In the Belpaese we were definitely accustomed to buying games this way – especially because of the piracy market – but, basically, there were few other European nations where this could be successfully exported to.

 Simulman Episode 1

-These were the people who had worked on the best titles released by Simulmondo, who had contributed much to its success, gone.
+These were the people who had worked on the best titles released by Simulmondo, who had contributed much to its success, adamant in leaving.